acm-uiuc/til/_til/ruby/all-but-the-first-element-from-array.md

+---
-# Getting all but the first element from Ruby array
+title: Getting all but the first element from Ruby array
+category: ruby
+---

 When getting all but the first element from an array in Ruby, we have a few options.